Saturday, 20 December 2025

 But to what end?
 Just more biology?

 Words too are seeds.
-We hear them and see them.
+We hear them, see them and speak them.
 But what fruit do they bear?

 “You have the words of eternal life”, Peter said to Jesus